riebecj/pycom/README.md

 # Pycom: A Python Compiler

+#### It's called README.md for a reason.
+Read it thoroughly before creating a new issue.

 ## Installation

 Simply:
 > git clone https://github.com/Omyyyy/pycom.git\
 > cd pycom\
-> pip install -r requirements.txt\s
+> pip install -r requirements.txt\
 > pip install -e .

 Note: Do not touch the 'pycom.py.egg-info' folder that the last command will create.
 It will not work otherwise.